This article is new for Digital Access 6.11.

 Create Digital Access directories and digital access volume mounts

-BASHmkdir -p /opt/nexus/config/administration-service/config mkdir -p /opt/nexus/config/authentication-service/config mkdir -p /opt/nexus/config/distribution-service/config mkdir -p /opt/nexus/config/policy-service/config mkdir -p /opt/nexus/config/access-point/config
+Bashmkdir -p /opt/nexus/config/administration-service/config mkdir -p /opt/nexus/config/authentication-service/config mkdir -p /opt/nexus/config/distribution-service/config mkdir -p /opt/nexus/config/policy-service/config mkdir -p /opt/nexus/config/access-point/config -

 Grant pwuser access to the volumes

-BASHpodman unshare chown -R 1003:1003 /opt/nexus/config
+Bashpodman unshare chown -R 1003:1003 /opt/nexus/config -

 Ensure podman systemd path is present, for more information on available paths see podman documentation FILE PATHS.
 Following in this document we will base the example using

-BASHmkdir -p ~/.config/containers/systemd/
+~/.config/containers/systemd/Bashmkdir -p ~/.config/containers/systemd/

 Configure Podman network